What Will Remove Rust Stains in Toilet Bowls?

 Does the brown go down?

 Brown streaks that don’t wash away can simply be rust caused by high iron content in your water.
 Over time, the iron content that sits on top of the water in your toilet bowl can start to oxidize and cause rust to form on the porcelain material.
-This rust can be difficult to remove even with the scrubbiest of brushes or sponges.
+Even with elbow grease and the best brushes and sponges, this rust can be difficult to remove.

-This is a common issue in not only toilets but sinks and tubs, too.
+This is also a common issue in sinks and tubs.
 If you’ve ever seen a tub that has brown speckles where the water normally rests, this is an indication of rust staining.

 How to prevent rust stains

-Once you know have a rusting issue, there are a few things you can do to prevent the accumulation from latching on to your precious porcelain before it's too late.
+When you have a rusting issue, there are a few things you can do to prevent the accumulation from latching on to your precious porcelain before it's too late.

 How to remove rust stains